-The University of Edinburgh and the James Hutton Institute are collaborating on a scientific investment to improve our understanding of the atmosphere with the target of mitigating climate change.
-The project will also benefit from support of the National Physical Laboratory, the Met Office and the University of Bristol.
+The University of Edinburgh and the James Hutton Institute have collaborating on a investment to improve our understanding of the atmosphere with the target of mitigating climate change.
+The National Physical Laboratory, the Met Office and the University of Bristol are partners in the project.

 Measuring the levels of climate pollutants (carbon dioxide, methane and many others) in the atmosphere is critical for assessing the true value of policies that aim to solve the climate crisis.
 Yet currently our scientific understanding and infrastructure is not sufficient to objectively monitor our progress over the next few decades towards the Scotland's and the UK's 'net zero' greenhouse gas emissions targets.